SergioSediq/multi-tier-aws-app/PROJECT_SUMMARY.md

 ## Real-World Application

 This architecture pattern is used by countless production applications.
-The skills demonstrated here—automated infrastructure provisioning, security-first design, and cost-conscious scaling—directly translate to enterprise cloud operations roles.
+The skills demonstrated here are automated infrastructure provisioning, security-first design, and cost-conscious scaling which directly translate to enterprise cloud operations roles.

 The project proves I can take infrastructure requirements and translate them into working, maintainable code that teams can build upon.